pinguimgugu/streaming-csv/README.md

  - Docker compose

 Start application
-  # build and runnig all stack on the fist time you need wait a some time because the process will be create all 100.000 user registers
+  # build and running all stack on the fist time you need wait a some time because the process will be create all 100.000 user registers
-  ./application serve
+  ./application.sh serve

   # get all dependency application
-  ./application dep
+  ./application.sh dep

   # run application
-  ./application run
+  ./application.sh run

   # build base image with golang and dependencies manager dep
-  ./application build
+  ./application.sh build

   # to create registers of users
   ./application.sh create_users